Common symptoms during pregnancyPrenatal care - common symptoms

 - Moving at a slower pace

-If you have suddenly have a hard time breathing that is unusual for you, you should see your doctor right away or go to the emergency room.
+If you suddenly have a hard time breathing that is unusual for you, see your provider right away or go to the emergency room.